nholtgrefe/squirrel/data/README.md

 The HIV-1 sequence alignment is in the `hiv.fasta` file, originally from [1].
 The Python script to construct the network in the Squirrel paper is in `hiv.py`, with the resulting network (in `eNewick` format) in the file `hiv.txt`.

 ## Primates
+### Full primate set
 The primate sequence alignment was too large for GitHub but can be retrieved as the file `1730_ALIGNMENT_CONCAT.paup.nex` from the [supplementary files](https://doi.org/10.5061/dryad.rfj6q577d) of the original source [2].
+The Python script to construct the network in the Squirrel paper is in `primates.py`, with the resulting network (in `eNewick` format) in the file `primates.txt`.

 ## Xiphophorus
 The tf-quarnets for the Xiphophorus alignment are in the zip-file `xiphophorus_quarnet_data.zip`.
 The tf-quarnets were generated with the MML-algorithm [4] and also come from that paper (using their format).
 The Python script to construct the network in the Squirrel paper is in `xiphophorus.py`, with the resulting network (in `eNewick` format) in the file `xiphophorus.txt`.